• Skip to primary navigation

 Cabernet Sauvignon

 Cabernet Sauvignon is grown in a range of regions and climates throughout the world, and therefore possesses a range of flavors.
-Essentially, Cabernet is a fully-bodied and rich wine, which possess dark fruit flavours and savoury undertones which range from bell pepper to black pepper.
+Essentially, Cabernet is a fully-bodied and rich wine, which possess dark fruit flavors and savoury undertones which range from bell pepper to black pepper.

-A 100% Cabernet Sauvignon from the old world is extremely rare, because traditional wine makers are brilliant at mixing varietals together to infuse taste.
 Nevertheless, Cabernet from the Bordeaux region has herbal and floral undertones encompassing the flavors of tobacco, graphite and violet.
 Thus, when you smell a Bordeaux you will often be able to smell the hints of liquorice and black cherries.

 Cabernet sauvignon is a beautiful accompaniment to meat dishes, and is popular during the winter months because of its homely and enriching taste.